 The family mediator then takes all the information and puts into a consent order or Separation Agreement, which clients are very strongly encouraged to take the deed to solicitors for an independent check that the document is correct – for the client’s protection, as well as mine.

 I happen to be qualified as a Change Management Specialist, Business strategist and coach, and I know a mediator who was a psychologist and another who is an engineer.
 Another started as a solicitor, rose to be a family division judge, but is now a mediator.
 Others have had long business careers.
 Although I am qualified as a family mediator, I don’t practice as one.
-I focus on being an amazing Divorce Angel.
+I focus on being an amazing Divorce Coach.
 HOWEVER I have contacts with some of the best family mediators and collaborative lawyers out there.

 We don’t pretend to know everything and, if we have a problem and need legal advice, we are happy to turn to solicitors for clarification and guidance.